It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 Data, Technology, and Account Management

+Account managers rely heavily on technology to do their jobs well.
 More specifically, account managers use technology to leverage the following strategies:

 -

 Customer segmentation: Account managers look at customer data to put clients into groups that have similar traits or needs.
 Doing so helps them approach each group in the right way to make a connection.
+Segmentation is typically done through a CRM.
+You can check out our top picks for best CRM software to learn more about your options.

 -